fossabot/Destiny-Report/README.md

 # Info

-This README is for Destiny Report v3 that we are working on, you can check the releases tab for older versions
+This README is for Destiny Report v3 that we are working on, you can check the releases tab for older versions.

+You can see the progress here https://destiny-report.sarkurd.now.sh